-Creamy, delicious, and not too sweet white hot chocolate is a nice change from the traditional version.
+Creamy, delicious, and not too sweet White Hot Chocolate is a nice change from the traditional version.

 Pin Winter White Hot Chocolate to make later.